Henrywis/Capstone-project/README.md

 MU Week

-Project Week 1
+Project Week 1 (Internship week 4) 07/03 - 07/07
 [x] Database with object models created
 [x] User can see listings on landing page
 [x] User can log in/sign up
 [x] Page updates on login depending on user

-Project Week 2
+Project Week 2 (Internship week 5) 07/10 - 07/ 14
 [x] User can filter opportunities based on categories [x] User can search for job/internship opportunities [x] User can apply for jobs directly through the platform

-Project 3
+Project 3 (Internship week 6): 07/17 - 07/21
-[] User can get job ranking and suggestion based on category clicks [x] dropdown for categories (consider icons too)
+[x] User can get job ranking and suggestion based on category clicks [x] dropdown for categories (consider icons too)
-[x] UI for either dropdown/categories/recommendation/profile - Implemented Carousel & Application page UI [x] User can see & edit their profile
+[x] UI for either dropdown/categories/recommendation/profile - Implemented Carousel & Application page UI [x] User can see & edit their profile (stretch)

-Project Week 4
+Project Week 4 (Internship week 7): 07/24 - 07/28
-[x] User can see & edit their profile (cont.)
+[x] User can see & edit their profile (stretch cont.)
-[] User can get job ranking and suggestion based on category clicks
+[x] User can get job ranking and suggestion based on category clicks

-Project Week 5
+Project Week 5 (Internship week 8): 07/31 - 08/04
 [x] User can hover over a listing to see more information [x] Loading State
 [] Implement caching

-Project Week 6
+Project Week 6 (Internship week 9): 08/07 - 08/11
 [] Implement caching
 [] User can track progress of application, including seeing if application was Shortlisted, Pending or Rejected.
-(Optional) [] Start fixing bugs
+(Optional) [] Fix bugs/ Do demo

-Project Week 7
+Project Week 7 (Internship week 10): 08/14 - 08/18
-[] If needed, keep fixing bugs
+[] Codebase week

 # PAGES